 Usually these launchers have a free version that allows you to test all features for a limited time and then, if you want to maintain all of them, you have to buy something (e.g. in app purchase, another app): on the contrary some ads will appear or only basic features will remain available (possibly all the one you really need).
 However I think that you have to support anyway these developers because some of them did really a good job, so they can support customer requests, maintain the SW resolving possible bugs and introduce even further features in their launcher.

-I read the features of most of these launchers before I make my choice.
-Some have a more Windows 10 like UI that, in my opinion, does not fit very well with the size of a smartphone so I preferred those who provide a user interface similar to that of Windows 10 Mobile on a smartphone (even though they can work even on large Android tablet too, without buying anything else).
+I read about the features of most of these launchers before making my choice.
+Some have a more Windows 10 like UI that, in my opinion, does not fit very well with the size of a smartphone, so I preferred those that provide a user interface similar to that of Windows 10 Mobile on a smartphone (even though they can work even on large Android tablet too, without buying anything else).
 My choice fell on Square Home because it seemed to be the most promising in order to personalize the start/home page as I did in my “old” Lumia 950 XL, so having more features on tiles than simply shortcuts to some apps.

 In fact, I wanted to: